sul-dlss-labs/estimation/0003-was-accessioning-automation.md

 ## Description

-### Automate the web archiving accessioning workflow.
+### Automate the web archiving accessioning workflow

 * Requested By: Vivian Wong and Nicholas Taylor
 * Estimate requested: 2019-04-04
 * Reason: Current web archiving accessinging workflow is entirely manual.

 In order to allow for more efficient accessioning of web archives, the current manual process of:

 * [Manually reviewing ARGO collections for last crawl status](https://consul.stanford.edu/display/WARC/Assessing+Previous+Crawl+Accessioning+Progress)
 * Downloading necessary data into organized paths for was-registrar
 * Triggering was-registrar

 needs to be automated through replacement of the existing was-registrar system.

 ## Scope Assumptions / Constraints